In this section

 Get Tourism Ready | tourism and hospitality sector guidance

-Beyond level zero, the Scottish Government continues to provide guidance to assist individuals and businesses to reduce the risk of transmission as much as possible.
-Rigorous hygiene, including regular hand washing, will continue to be essential.
+The Scottish Government continues to provide guidance to assist individuals and businesses to reduce the risk of transmission as much as possible.

 Wedding, funerals, civil partnerships and other milestone events